Blood and Lace: Plot

 That night, Ellie awakens to a masked figure standing over her bed with a hammer, but Mrs. Deere assures her it was only a nightmare.
 The next morning, Ellie attempts to run away after finding Walter in bed with Bunch; she retrieves a suitcase, but upon opening it finds Ernest's severed hand.
 She screams in terror and attempts to flee, but Kredge locks her in the basement freezer.
 Pete, one of the orphans, witnesses this and attempts to warn the others.
 Mullins arrives at the house to inquire about the missing children and threatens to involve the police, prompting Kredge and Mrs. Deere to murder him and bring his body to the freezer.
 In the basement, the masked figure appears and attacks Kredge, killing him.
 Ellie manages to escape in the melee, and the masked figure chases her into the woods.
 Mrs. Deere drags Kredge's body into the freezer, but is locked inside by Jennifer, who has been freed from the attic.

 In the woods, Ellie finds Ernest's corpse before being confronted by the masked figure in a clearing, who reveals himself as Detective Carruthers.
 He explains that he knows Ellie killed her mother, and that his suspicions of Mrs. Deere and Kredge led him to try and drive Ellie to run away in order to observe how Mrs. Deere would respond.
 Carruthers reveals he is romantically interested in Ellie, and uses his knowledge of her crime to blackmail her into marrying him.
 After she agrees, Carruthers admits to Ellie that her mother lost her virginity to him.
-Realizing she's agreed to marry her father, Ellie laughs hysterically.
+Realizing she has agreed to marry her father, Ellie laughs hysterically.

 Cast

 Production

+The film's writer and producer, Gil Lasky, was a real estate developer in Southern California who first worked as a producer on Spider Baby (1967).

+Filming

-Blood and Lace was shot in 1970 in Los Angeles, California on a budget of $200,000 with the exterior forest scenes being shot in Runyon Canyon, which at the time was private property.
-The house featured in the film as the Deere Orphanage was empty at the time of filming.
+Blood and Lace was shot in 1970 in Los Angeles and Orange County, California on a budget of $200,000 with the exterior forest scenes being shot in Runyon Canyon, which at the time was private property.
+Louise Sherrill, who appears in the opening sequence as Ellie's mother, was a horror film enthusiast who had previously directed The Ghosts of Hanley House (1968).
+Sherrill helped secure the house used in the film as the Deere Orphanage, located on Franklin Avenue; the residence was uninhabited at the time of filming.

 Star Melody Patterson was quoted as saying the production was enjoyable, as well as lauding Gloria Grahame's presence on-set.
+Patterson became ill with the flu early into production, which impacted her speaking voice.
+Because of this, her voice in the film's opening scene was dubbed in post-production by actress June Foray.

+The film bore the working title The Blood Secret, which appears on its original print.
+It was, however, changed to Blood and Lace upon its theatrical release.